adku1173/acoupipe/sphinx/source/contents/dataset.rst

     dataset = LoadH5Dataset(name="<data-set.h5>")

+    # One can access each individual sample by the h5f attribute of the class.
+    # To extract the first input feature ('csmtriu' in this case) of the dataset:
-    s1 = dataset.dataset['1'] # returns the first sample of the dataset
+    s1 = dataset.h5f['1']['csmtriu'][:] # we use [:] to copy the data from file into the variable s1

+    # important metadata can be accessed by the metadata attribute of the class
     print(dataset.metadata) # prints the corresponding metadata information